ankitnayan/bundle_min_hashing_source/rootSift/README.md

   0.3    Added `--threshold' and `--edge-threshold' opitons to the
          command line driver.
   0.2.2  Corrected a bug in the resolution of the 3x3 linear system.
-         (thanks to Fan Gu for finding this out)
+         (thanks to Fan Gu for discovering this)
   0.2.1  Corrected a bug in the command line driver.
   0.2    Made LAPACK independent.
   0.1    Initial version.